brisa-pedronetto/linux-workshop/README.md

 ## Goals

-After the activities the participants should:
+After the workshop the participants should have grasped concepts and developed skills as follows.

-- (Concepts) Understand what these are:
+- Understand what are:

   - Operating systems
-  - Linux
+  - Linux systems
   - Virtual machines

-- (Skills) Know how to do these:
+- Know how to:
   - Install and use a hypervisor
   - Perform basic tasks in a Linux environment
-  - Find Linux documentation
   - Use Cron jobs

-## Topics
+## Structure

 - Operating Systems

   - What is an Operating System?
-    - Diagram
+    - Basic explanation
-    - Examples of OS
+    - **Exercise:** What are some examples of OS?
+(5 min)
-  - What is GNU/Linux?
+  - GNU/Linux
     - Open Source software
     - What are distributions?
+    - **Exercise:** Find 2 distributions you find interesting (10-15 min)
     - Ubuntu
   - What is Linux used for?
     - All [Android](<https://en.wikipedia.org/wiki/Android_(operating_system)>)